Home Energy Emergency Assistance Scheme

 The Home Energy Emergency Assistance Scheme:

-- is one-off emergency assistance to help with paying your home energy bills
+- is a one-off emergency assistance to help with paying your home energy bills

 - pays up to $720 once every 2 years.

-To be eligible you must be responsible for paying the outstanding bill (the bill does not need to be in your name) and meet one of the following:
+To be eligible you must be responsible for paying the outstanding bill and meet one of the following:

 - hold a current concession card, or